ibm-cloud-docs/assistant/intents.md

     Intent names and example text can be exposed in URLs when an application interacts with the service.
 Do not include sensitive or personal information in these artifacts.
     {: important}

-1. Click **Add example** to save the example.
+1. Click **Add example** to save the user example.

 1. Repeat the same process to add more examples.
-You can tab between examples.

     Provide at least 5 examples for each intent.
-The more examples you provide, the more accurate your application can be.
+    {: important}

     ![Plus or Premium plan only](images/premium.png) To get help with user example creation, see [Get intent user example recommendations](/docs/services/assistant?topic=assistant-intent-recommendations#intent-recommendations-get-example-recommendations).